 Travel – once the preserve of the super wealthy, the gap yahs or adventurous 1970s hippies – is now more available than ever.
 For less than £50 ($75) you can get halfway across Europe.
 For a few hundred pounds, Asia – or even further.

 The possibilities for encountering new places, new cultures and new people have never been closer to home.

 Searching the web, you’ll find yourself inundated with articles professing to tell you about the top ‘must-see’ destinations in the whole world; the places that you just have to go to if you’re travelling; or the top 10 South American destinations that you need to fit into a three-week holiday.

 This is one way to travel.
-Fast, superficially and following the rest of pack.
+Fast, superficially and following the rest of the pack.

 But I want to do something a little differently.
 I want to travel more profoundly and more consciously.
 And I want to inspire others to embark on their own adventures too.

-Travelling adventurously fits well into slow travel.
-It doesn’t necessarily mean that you have to scale Everest, or swim with sharks.
-Whether you want to encounter the incredible landscapes of the Sacred Valley in Peru, travel ‘off-the-beaten-track’ to small towns along the Carretera Austral in Patagonia, or rarely-visited landscapes such as the Maragua Crater in Bolivia that barely merit a mention in your guide book, travelling adventurously is just a different approach to travel.
+Travelling adventurously fits well into slow, sustainable travel.
+It doesn’t necessarily mean you have to scale Everest or swim with sharks.
+Whether you want to hike along a different, lesser-travelled route to Machu Picchu, travel ‘off-the-beaten-track’ to small towns along the Carretera Austral in Patagonia, or rarely-visited landscapes such as the Maragua Crater in Bolivia that, more often than not, don’t even gain a mention in your guidebook, travelling adventurously is just a different approach to exploring the world.